Dr Achim Rosemann

 This project has examined the regulatory and legal landscape for human gamete, embryo and germ line genome editing in the People’s Republic of China.
 Relevant policies and provisions were discussed in relation to a variety of historical, socio-economic, political and cultural factors that shape bio-medical innovation in China, and that influence issues such as implementation, enforcement, levels of compliance, as well as public opinions and debates on human germ line research.

-Publications: a 14.000 word background briefing paper (accepted; will be published online by the Nuffield Council of Bioethics); two articles in Biosocieties and Anthropology; one article under review.
+Publications: a 14.000 word background briefing paper (published online by the Nuffield Council of Bioethics); an article in Biosocieties, a commentary in Anthropology, and one article under review.

 Collaborators: Federico Vasen (University of Bueonos Aires, Argenina), Gabriela Bortz, (Universidat Nacional de Quilmes, Argentina) and Margaret Sleeboom-Faulkner (University of Sussex)